-RICHARD GOODE has been hailed for music-making of tremendous emotional power, depth, and expressiveness, and has been acknowledged worldwide as one of today’s leading interpreters of Classical and Romantic music.
+Richard Goode has been hailed for music-making of tremendous emotional power, depth, and expressiveness.
+Acknowledged worldwide as one of today’s leading interpreters of Classical and Romantic music, he brings something fresh and revelatory to each work and each concert.
 In regular performances with the major orchestras, recitals in the world’s music capitals, and through his extensive and acclaimed Nonesuch recordings, he has won a large and devoted following.

 Among the orchestras with which Goode has recently appeared are The Cleveland Orchestra with Mikko Franck, the Los Angeles Philharmonic with Andrew Manze, the New York String Orchestra with Jaime Laredo at Carnegie Hall, and in Europe, with the London Philharmonic, Oslo Philharmonic, and BBC Philharmonic.
 One of today’s most revered recitalists, this season he can be heard in the Lincoln Center Great Performers Series, Montreal, Toronto, Philadelphia, Berkeley, La Jolla, and Madison, as well as in London, at the Pablo Casals Museum in San Salvador, the Verbier Festival in Switzerland, and in other European capitals.